José Alonso (trade unionist): Early life

-José Alonso was born in the Montserrat section of Buenos Aires, in 1917.
+José Alonso was born in the Monserrat, Buenos Aires, in 1917.
 The son of a Spanish tailor, he dedicated himself to the same profession, and was first elected as a union delegate of the tailors in 1938.
 Alonso initially supported socialism and Alfredo Palacios, but balked from the Socialist Party of Argentina in his support for the populist Colonel Juan Perón, Secretary of Labor of Pedro Pablo Ramírez' military government in power since June 4, 1943.

-On March 23, 1943, Alonso created the SOIVA (Sindicato de la Industria del Vestido de la Capital Federal, Trade-Union of Clothing Industry of Capital Federal) textile trade-union to counter the influence of the communist Federación Obrera del Vestido (FOV, Workers' Federation of Clothing).
+On March 23, 1943, Alonso created the SOIVA (Sindicato de la Industria del Vestido de la Capital Federal, Trade-Union of the Clothing Industry of the Federal Capital) textile trade-union to counter the influence of the communist FOV (Federación Obrera del Vestido, Workers' Federation of Clothing).
 Supported by Perón, the SOIVA soon became one of the strongest trade-unions of Argentina.
-Again, in 1945 and also with support of the military junta, Alonso founded the FONIVA (Federación Obrera Nacional de la Industria del Vestido) national federation, and became its vice-secretary.
+In 1945, also with support of the military junta in power at that time, Alonso founded the FONIVA (Federación Obrera Nacional de la Industria del Vestido, National Workers' Federation of the Clothing Industry), and became its vice-secretary.

 During the Peronist government

-José Alonso, elected secretary of the SOIVA in 1946, became part of the Confederal Central Committee of the CGT trade union.
+José Alonso, elected secretary of the SOIVA in 1946, became part of the Confederal Central Committee of the General Confederation of Labour.
 He travelled abroad, being delegate of Argentine workers' in several conferences of the International Labour Organization (ILO) and took part in the formation of the ATLAS (Agrupación de Trabajadores Latinoamericanos Sindicalistas, a Latin American trade-union confederation) in 1952.

-He married at that time María Luisa Pinella, another trade-unionist who had earned Eva Perón's trust.
+Around that time he married María Luisa Pinella, another trade-unionist, who had earned Eva Perón's trust.

-José Alonso then participated, along with other unionist leaders, as representative of the CGT, to the First National Congress of Philosophy, in Mendoza (March–April 1949), which contributed to set the bases of the Peronist movement.
+José Alonso then participated, along with other unionist leaders, as representative of the CGT, to the first National Congress of Philosophy, held in Mendoza in March–April 1949, which contributed to set the bases of the Peronist movement.

-He also collaborated to the creation of the FATRE (Federación Argentina de Trabajadores Rurales y Estibadores) and was a member of the directorship of the Fundación Eva Perón from 1952 to 1955, as well as secretary of the directorship of the EPASA, which published La Prensa and other newspapers.
+He also collaborated to the creation of the FATRE (Federación Argentina de Trabajadores Rurales y Estibadores, Argentine Federation of Rural Workers and Dockworkers) and was a member of the directorship of the Fundación Eva Perón from 1952 to 1955, as well as secretary of the directorship of the EPASA, which published La Prensa and other newspapers.

-Alonso was elected deputy of the Capital Federal from 1952 to 1955.
-He participated to the elaboration of the law on collective bargaining and the law on the pay of free day for workers working at home.
+Alonso was elected deputy of the Federal Capital from 1952 to 1955.
+He participated in the elaboration of the law on collective bargaining and the law on the pay of free day for workers working at home.